MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 4, Added search function

-5, Adjusted some of the translations in Vietnamese and Indonesian
+5, Adjusted some translations in Vietnamese and Indonesian

 6, Supported more resolutions